vidyadharg/Simple-Batch-Programming-in-ABAP/README.md

 When developing in an SAP system, sometimes it is helpful or necessary to call a transaction with a batch input table, simulating a user session directly via ABAP.
 In the past, this was a verbose, unintuitive process, culminating with `CALL TRANSACTION 'MM03' USING bdc_table`.
 Want to focus on a screen element?
 Four lines of code will append that action to your internal table, thank you very much.

 Zeegor is a lightweight wrapper to make this process much easier.
-Zeegor is your assistant, plugging away at the UI the way you tell him, similar to Dr. Frankenstein's Igor, except with a 'Z' in front of his name because that is in the customer namespace.
+Zeegor is your assistant, plugging away at the UI the way you tell him, similar to Dr. Frankenstein's Igor, except with a 'Z' in front of his name because that is in the SAP customer namespace.

 Installation
 ------------
-The file zeegor.nugg can be imported to your SAP system via SAPLink.
+The file zeegor.nugg can be imported to your SAP system via [SAPLink](https://code.google.com/p/saplink/).

 Syntax
 ------